Local admin

 - IP Address: Sets the IP address and subnet on the Downstream IN interface.
 Defaults to

-. - MTU: Sets the minimum MTU, must match the assigned value on Upstream and is dependent of the host machine hardware.
+0e:c4:7a:00:00:01. - MTU: Sets the minimum MTU, must match the assigned value on the Upstream DD Engine and is dependent of the host machine hardware.
 Defaults to

 If the host machine hardware does not allow changes of the MAC address, the configuration must match the hardware default values.
-What MAC address is currently configured is visible in the interface settings.
+The currently configured MAC address is visible in the interface settings.

 Diode transfer configuration